box/developer.box.com/content/guides/collaborations/connect-slack-to-group-collabs/1-configure-slack.md

 # Configure Slack

-The first step in this guide is to create and configure a Slack application, which will set up a Slack bot to listen for user events in Slack channels, as well as respond to slash commands by users in those channels to share Box files and folders with the group.
+The first step in this guide is to create and configure a Slack application.
+This Slack application will act as a bot that listens for user events in Slack channels, and responds to **slash commands** by users in those channels - allowing them to share Box files and folders with the group.

-This section will walk you through several steps.
+This section will take you through the following steps.

-* Create the bare Slack application.
+* Create a minimal Slack application within the Slack API dashboard
-* Configure the Slack event listener to send notifications to our application whenever a user joins or leaves the channel, so that the Box group can be updated.
+* Configure the Slack application to send notifications to our application whenever a user joins or leaves the channel - allowing our code to update the Box Box group.
-* Configure a `/boxadd` slash command to share Box files and folders with the channel group in Box.
+* Configure a `/boxadd` **slash command** that will allow users to share a Box file or folder with all the users in the channel.

-## Create the app
+## Create a minimal Slack app

-Go to the [Slack apps page][slack-apps] and click **Create New App**.
-Add an **App Name**, select your **Development Slack Workspace** from the dropdown list where the application bot will be deployed to, then click **Create App**.
+Go to the **[Slack apps page][slack-apps]** and click **Create New App**.
+Add an **App Name**, select your **Development Slack Workspace** from the dropdown list where the bot will be deployed to, then click **Create App**.

 <ImageFrame noborder center shadow>
   ![Create a Slack App](./img/slack_1_create_slack_app.png)